Hypfer/ICantBelieveItsNotValetudo/README.md

 data from the robot via MQTT, renders a map and publishes the resulting PNG image via MQTT and/or makes it available via a built-in web server.

+Since I have no use for this service, this is only maintained on a very basic level.

+Feel free to open PRs with improvements.

 ## Installation

 *I can't belive it's not Valetudo* is built with JavaScript and requires